buvis/docs/src/catalogue/littlelink-server.md

 ## Description

-A lightweight open source alternative to linktree
+A lightweight open source alternative to linktree.

 ## k8 at home search